 In case you haven't already realised, Andorra doesn't have an airport.
 This means you need to look for flights to nearby airports including Barcelona, Girona, Lleida and Toulouse.
-You can use the search tool on the right to find your flights - the Sky Scanner tool searches across many airlines.
+You can use the search tool below to find your flights - the Skyscanner tool searches across many airlines.

 When selecting your flights, you need to make sure that transfers are available from your chosen airport after your flight has landed.
 Visit the transfers page to find out more information.

-A much smaller airport with not as many flights to choose from, during the winter there are shared transfers running once per day on Friday, Saturday and Sunday.
+A much smaller airport with a handful of flights to choose from.
 Much the same as Barcelona, Girona airport benefits from being on the Spanish side of Andorra so the transfer route is much better.
 Currently the only transfer services we offer from Girona are private transfers.

-There are limited flights into Lleida and no shared transfers so if you fly to Lleida you'd either need to rent a car or book a private airport transfer.
+There are limited flights into Lleida.
+Most people who fly into Lleida either rent a car or book a private airport transfer to reach Andorra.

-You will find a good range of flights arriving into Toulouse but make sure you check available shared transfer times as there are three daily services (two in summer).
+You will find a good range of flights arriving into Toulouse but make sure you check available shared transfer times as there are only three daily services (two in summer).
 It is also important to note that the final stages of the road from Toulouse into Andorra are very mountainous and in instances of extreme snow conditions the access road can be closed which leads to cancelled transfers.
 If this happens you would need to make your way to the Spanish side by car or public transport.

 On short haul routes such as flying to Barcelona from the UK then traditional airlines such as British Airways are becoming much more competitive, especially once you've added on extras such as luggage and snacks or drinks on the flight.
 You'll often find a wider choice of flight times too so it can be very useful when planning flights to match up with transfers.